Maxvgrad/perceiver-rnn/blogpost.md

 | steering-2             | 2           | 39.48         | 0.83               |
 | steering-overfit       | 2           | 22.70         | 0.74               |

-Considering the very low crash score of our models, it appears we need to tweak our evaluation procedure.
+Considering the very low crash score of the trained models, it appears we need to tweak our evaluation procedure.

 ## Conclusion